“This album is a cracker from start to finish. A magnificent record.” Neil Rogers, Triple R.

 High-energy rock’n’roll!
 ‘Ain’t Ever Going Home’ – the new album from Melbourne five-piece Riflebirds – sees the band move into new territory, stepping up the tempo and taking the spirited riffarama of their live shows and capturing it on studio record.

 This is the third album in as many years for these prolific Riflebirds.
+It was recorded by Finn Keane (Wilco, Twerps) at Head Gap studios in Melbourne.
 Its release follows a busy schedule of bringing their live show to a slew of festivals, bars and pubs across the land.

 Singles ‘One Ten’, ‘Cool Baby Now’ along with ‘Bat Shit Crazy’ have been featured on RRR and PBS radio in Melbourne and given high praise by the likes of Neil Rogers (The Australian Mood – RRR) and David Heard (Acid Country – PBS).
 They recently played Studio 5 Live on PBS radio – a 30min set live air.